osohq/oso/docs/changelogs/vNEXT.rst

 The Polar "cut" operator was previously parsed like a predicate, but it isn't one.
-The new syntax ``cut`` (without the empty parentheses) emphasizes its role as a keyword.
+The new syntax ``cut`` (without the empty parentheses) emphasizes its role as an operator.

 New features
 ==============